 Finally, autumn has arrived and summer is over.
-In Chinese Medicine the change of season is an important time to alter our day-to-day habits to ensure balance and good health.
+In Chinese Medicine, the change of season is an important time to alter our day-to-day habits to ensure balance and good health.
 Autumn and winter are linked to the Metal element and the organ of the Lung.
 As this is the season we all fall ill with coughs and colds it is important to look after our Lung energy.
-Summer is a time for being outdoors and expansion; autumn is all about restoration, nourishment and preparation for winter.
+Summer is a time for being outdoors and expanding; autumn is all about restoration, nourishment and preparation for winter.

 Tips for Staying Well

 In China, wrapping up warm, and wearing a scarf and thermals when the weather turns cold is essential, no one would leave home without being prepared and for good reason.

 Our Lungs are our first line of defence against invasions of illness.
 As the weather turns cold and the wind picks up, the Lung organ is extra vulnerable.
 In Chinese medicine theory, invasions of illness can penetrate the body via the back of the neck, so keeping that area protected is very important in autumn.
 Even if it’s sunny, always bring a scarf when you head outside.

 Since the Lung is the most exterior organ, it is the organ that relates most closely to the skin.
 Dry skin and even rashes can become more common as the weather gets colder.
 Drink a lot of water and keep your skin hydrated with plenty of good quality moisturiser.
 It’s an important time to stop drinking cold drinks and ice and to nourish the body with water at room temperature and plenty of warming herbal teas, hot lemon and water in the morning and ginger teas if you’re feeling the cold.

 Eat warm foods